GoogleCloudPlatform/mfg-ml-examples/looker/README.md

     bq --location=${LOCATION} mk --dataset ${BQ_DATASET_LOOKER_PDT}
     ```

-1. An service account with SA key is required.
+1. A service account with a SA key is required.
 You can create a service account
    with the required permissions using the code snippet below:

     ```sh